 B.S., Journalism, 1978, Northwestern University; J.D., 1982, M.P.A., 2007, and M.R.E.D., 2009, University of Southern California; Member, California State Bar

 Phone: (213) 738-6756

-John Heilman brings many years of experience as a law professor, attorney and civic leader to the classroom.
+John Heilman brought many years of experience as a law professor, attorney and civic leader to the classroom when he joined the Southwestern faculty in 2012.
 In addition to teaching a wide array of core courses, he developed and implemented exam writing and bar examination preparation programs for Whittier Law School, USC Law Center and BAR-BRI.
-At Southwestern, he will teach courses in the first-year curriculum and the Academic Support Program.
+He became Co-Director of Southwestern's Academic Support and Bar-Related Programs in 2013, and continues to teach courses in the first-year curriculum.

 "Regardless of what subject I'm teaching, I hope to help students organize material, identify legal issues, achieve depth in their factual analysis and present their ideas in a coherent fashion."